codacy/codacy-mcp-server/README.md

 Depending on what are you connecting the MCP Server to, you can use the following methods:

 - Cursor: edit the `.cursor/mcp.json` file to add the following
+- Windsurf: edit the `.codeium/windsurf/mcp_config.json` file to add the following
 - Claude Desktop: edit the `claude_desktop_config.json` file to add the following

 ### NPX